 Officers may need to be included, if employed by an incorporated business.
 Officers may waive their own coverage, but they still count toward the three or more employees rule.

 A worker under direct control of the employer may be considered an employee, regardless of their tax status.
-Are you an employee or an independent contractor?
-10 ways to tell >>
+Check whether your workers might be considered employees.

 While most states use the National Council on Compensation Insurance (NCCI) to collect workplace data and set rates, North Carolina uses its own rating bureau, North Carolina Rate Bureau.
 The non-profit, unincorporated organization collects loss, premium and payroll data, and recommends rates.
-Rates are set by class code, or industry.

 This base rate is multiplied by company payroll, and then experience modifier and other discounts may be applied by an insurance carrier to calculate the final premium.
 The rating bureau also sets experience modification factors for employers.
 Learn more about how much workers’ compensation insurance costs.